LogtalkDotOrg/logtalk3/examples/NOTES.md

 	alternative names to inherited predicates in order to improve readability or to solve multi-inheritance conflicts

+- `around_methods`
+	example of defining a complementing category that uses the experimental `@/1` goal annotation to define an "around method"

 - `assign_parameters`
 	example of using assignable variables in the context of parametric objects in order to represent object state